August 15, 2016

 David Adjaye on the National Museum of African American History

-David Adjaye tells us why The National Museum of African American History and Culture challenged him like never before.
+David Adjaye tells us why The National Museum of African American History and Culture, opening in September, challenged him like never before.

 The National Museum of African American History and Culture (NMAAHC), which will occupy the last available site on the National Mall, was a challenge for British architect David Adjaye, who is known for designing buildings that are highly referential to their surroundings.